AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/template.md

 ### Monitor your dataflow

 Once your dataflow has been created, you can monitor the data that is being ingested through it to see information on flow runs, completion status, and errors.
-For specific steps on how to monitor your dataflow using the [!DNL Flow Service] API, read the guide on [monitoring your sources dataflows using the API](https://experienceleague.adobe.com/docs/experience-platform/sources/api-tutorials/monitor.html).
+For complete API examples, read the guide on [monitoring your sources dataflows using the API](https://experienceleague.adobe.com/docs/experience-platform/sources/api-tutorials/monitor.html).

 ### Update your dataflow

 Update the details of your dataflow, such as its name and description, as well as its run schedule and associated mapping sets by making a PATCH request to the `/flows` endpoint of [!DNL Flow Service] API, while providing the ID of your dataflow.
 When making a PATCH request, you must provide your dataflow's unique `etag` in the `If-Match` header.
-For complete API examples of how to update your dataflow, read the guide on [updating sources dataflows using the API](https://experienceleague.adobe.com/docs/experience-platform/sources/api-tutorials/update-dataflows.html)
+For complete API examples, read the guide on [updating sources dataflows using the API](https://experienceleague.adobe.com/docs/experience-platform/sources/api-tutorials/update-dataflows.html)

 ### Update your account

 Update the name, description, and credentials of your source account by performing a PATCH request to the [!DNL Flow Service] API while providing your base connection ID as a query parameter.
 When making a PATCH request, you must provide your source account's unique `etag` in the `If-Match` header.
-For complete API examples of how to update your source account, read the guide on [updating your source account using the API](https://experienceleague.adobe.com/docs/experience-platform/sources/api-tutorials/update.html).
+For complete API examples, read the guide on [updating your source account using the API](https://experienceleague.adobe.com/docs/experience-platform/sources/api-tutorials/update.html).

 ### Delete your dataflow